KenKundert/inform/README.rst

     myprog error: b: No such file or directory. myprog error: d: No such file or directory.

-*filetype* was passed into *fmt* even though it is not necessary to do so to work around an issue in doctests.
+*filetype* was passed into *fmt* even though it is not necessary to do so in order to work around an issue in doctests.
 Normally *filetype=filetype* could be left out of the arguments to *fmt*.

 Finally, an exception, *UserError*, is provided that takes the same arguments as a messenger.
 This allows you to catch the exception and handle it if you like.